BrigitteSprung/100-days-of-code/log.md

 **Today's Progress**: Sass!

-**Thoughts** Today I learnt how to use Sass more efficiently.
+**Thoughts:** Today I learnt how to use Sass more efficiently.
 It works so nicely to keep css code need.
 I definitely want to redo some older projects, but using Sass.
 It also makes responsiveness so mucch easier to handle.

 **Link(s) to work:**